fastify/fastify/docs/Reference/Request.md

   Compiles the specified schema and returns a validation function using the default (or customized) `ValidationCompiler`.
-  The optional `httpPart` is forwarded to the `ValidationCompiler` if provided, default to `null`.
+  The optional `httpPart` is forwarded to the `ValidationCompiler` if provided, defaults to `null`.
 - [.validate(data, schema | httpPart, [httpPart])](#validate) -
   Validates the specified input by using the specified schema and returns the serialized payload.
 If the optional `httpPart` is provided, the function will use the serializer function given for that HTTP Status Code.
-Default to `null`.
+Defaults to `null`.
 - `context` - A Fastify internal object.
 You should not use it directly or modify it.
 It is useful to access one special key:
   - `context.config` - The route [`config`](./Routes.md#routes-config) object.